 The “Ideal” Minimalist House

 We’ve all seen it.
 Clean white lines, inviting spaces, lots of green plants that are thriving.
+It’s the kind of clutter-free modern home an architect would design.
 While your minimalist house can look however you want, this look has overtaken Pinterest and spread to Black Mirror episodes.
 I honestly love the look, even if my personal space is quite a bit different – partially because we’ve been having trouble keeping our plants alive since the move from Orlando to Salt Lake City.

 For me, this look is more of an aspirational feel.
 What I want isn’t the look of these houses, it’s the productivity of them.
 I want to earn back time that I can spend however I want.
 These stunning photos offer a glimpse into a world without our problems, filled with opportunity.
 Chances are this is far different from your upbringing.